 Young people are often unable to provide all of the required security support in order to obtain home loans without also taking out expensive Lenders Mortgage Insurance.

 Responsible lenders following ASIC responsible lending guidelines will require that a solicitor provide a Solicitor Guarantee Certificate of independent legal advice to confirm that the Guarantor fully understands the legal consequences of giving such a Guarantee.

 Solicitor Guarantee Certificates of independent legal advice are provided for a fixed price – call us on 08 8278 1779 for details.
 Advice can be given in person at Blackwood or via Skype or Zoom video.

-Some of the common situations where a Solicitor Guarantee Certificate and independent legal advice is needed include:
+Some common situations where a Solicitor Guarantee Certificate / independent legal advice is needed are:

 - Parents providing a Guarantee for a child’s home loan

 - Home Loan Guarantee – where the borrower is contributing less than 20% of property value